lhcb/starterkit-lessons/_episodes/02a-gaudi-helloworld.md

                 LINK_LIBRARIES GaudiKernel)
 ```

 This is tagged as a Gaudi subdirectory.
 The module we are making is added as `GaudiHelloWorld`, and linked to the Gaudi Kernel.
-More advanced algorithms may need to be linked to more libraries, including some that are discoved by `find_package`.
+More advanced algorithms may need to be linked to more libraries, including some that are discovered by `find_package`.

 ### The header file